 General nutrition recommendations for people with Parkinson’s disease

-PD is a highly variable disease, with each person experiencing their own unique combination of symptoms and individual progression.
-Nutritional advice should be individualized to treat the specific needs of the person.
+PD is a highly variable disease.
+Each person has their own unique combination of symptoms and progression.
+Nutritional advice should be customized to treat the specific needs of the person.
 However, there are some general guidelines for nutrition for people with PD:

 - Eating a balanced diet with a variety of foods.
 A balanced diet includes foods from all the food groups (vegetables, fruit, dairy, grains, protein).

-- Getting enough fiber each day (30-35 g/day).
-Fiber is found in foods such as fruits with the peel, vegetables, beans, and whole grains.
-Adequate fiber intake is important in reducing constipation, a frequent symptom of PD.1,3
+- Getting enough fiber each day.
+Fiber is found in foods like fruits with the peel, vegetables, beans, and whole grains.
+Fiber intake is important in reducing constipation, which is a frequent symptom of PD.1,3